folsomcp/specpolFlow/README.md

 # SpecpolFlow

-## NOTICE TO ALL USERS: SpecpolFlow is still under active development.
-Please clone the repository and update often for the latest version.
-The first stable release of SpecpolFlow is coming soon -- stay tuned!
+## NOTICE TO ALL USERS:
+SpecpolFlow's beta release is live at pip install -i https://test.pypi.org/simple/ specpolFlow

+LSDpy is live at
+  pip install LSDpy

+## About SpecpolFLow

 SpecpolFlow is a software package that provides a completely pythonic workflow for the analysis of spectropolarimetric observations of astronomical sources (for example, data aquired using ground-based instruments such as ESPaDOnS at CFHT, Narval at TBL, etc).
 It is designed to provide a single, user-friendly pipeline from telescope to science product.